cgascoig/isctl/openapi/docs/StorageDiskGroupPolicyAllOf.md

 HasStoragePolicies returns a boolean if a field has been set.

+### SetStoragePoliciesNil

+`func (o *StorageDiskGroupPolicyAllOf) SetStoragePoliciesNil(b bool)`

+ SetStoragePoliciesNil sets the value for StoragePolicies to be an explicit nil

+### UnsetStoragePolicies
+`func (o *StorageDiskGroupPolicyAllOf) UnsetStoragePolicies()`

+UnsetStoragePolicies ensures that no value is present for StoragePolicies, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)